Hakim Ziyech (No. 22) Right winger, Morocco

 Tammy Abraham (No. 9) Striker, England

-Who would you like to see in the Blues’ starting line-up?
+Who do you think should start for Tuchel’s Blues?
 Let us know in the comments or on Twitter!